run-car-mountain/run-car-mountain.github.io/content/about/index.md

 ## This blog

 To start this blog, I came up with some basic guiding principles:
-- Keep it fun and and not too serious
+- Keep it fun and not too serious
 - Progress over perfection
 - Focus on learning and curiosity

-The posts are not supposed to be extraordinarily extensive or in-depth.
-My goals with this blog are:
+Posts on this blog are meant to be concise rather than exhaustive.
+My goals are:
 - Learn about new topics
-- Share findings about stuff I find interesting
+- Share findings on topics I find interesting
-- Sort and structure my thoughts
+- Organize my thoughts

 ## Me

 {{< images-side-by-side "images/rome.jpg" "Rome" "images/paris.jpg" "Paris" >}}
-{{< images-side-by-side "images/seoul_namsan.jpg" "Rome" "images/seoul_namdaemun.jpg" "Paris" >}}
+{{< images-side-by-side "images/seoul_namsan.jpg" "Seoul – Namsan" "images/seoul_namdaemun.jpg" "Seoul – Namdaemun" >}}

-I am a **Data Engineer** with a research background and work at Encavis AG in Hamburg, Germany.
+I’m a **Data Engineer** with a research background and work at Encavis AG in Hamburg, a company focused on renewable energy (solar and wind).
-My main interests are databases, data pipelines and writing robust code (in Python, SQL or Rust).
+My main interests are databases, data pipelines, and writing robust code in Python, SQL (dbt), and Rust.
-My **PhD research** emphasized topics in the areas of machine learning, natural language processing, deep learning, finance and credit risk.
+My **PhD research** focused on credit risk, where I applied methods from machine learning, natural language processing, deep learning, and statistics.

-Because I enjoyed the work on the database and data pipeline side so much, I decided to focus on data engineering work.
+Because I enjoyed building databases and data pipelines, I chose to focus on data engineering.
-This gives me an interesting perspective because it helps to anticipate the needs and requirements of Data Science and Business Intelligence colleagues.
+This background helps me anticipate the needs of data science and business intelligence colleagues.

-At the moment I am focusing heavily on Python, SQL and Rust.
+In addition, I’m proficient with Terraform and the Snowflake platform.
-But the research work helped me learn a lot about the **Python data science ecosystem** (pandas, numpy, scikit-learn, matplotlib, statsmodels, ...).
+My research also took me deep into the **Python data science ecosystem** (pandas, NumPy, scikit-learn, matplotlib, statsmodels, ...).
-I did my Bachelor's and Master's degree in Business Information Systems (Wirtschaftsinformatik) at the University of Göttingen.
+I earned my Bachelor's and Master's degrees in Business Information Systems (Wirtschaftsinformatik) at the University of Göttingen.

-Topics I currently try to learn about: *Rust, monetary policy in the EU and US, keeping up with recent AI research*
+Topics I'm currently exploring: Rust, monetary policy in the EU and US, and recent AI research.

 ## Short CV